 The North West Regional Flood and Coastal Committee (RFCC) is one of 12 RFCCs in England, established under the Flood and Water Management Act 2010.

-The RFCC brings together, with an independent Chair, the principle authorities responsible for managing flood and coastal erosion risk in their region, that is:
+The RFCC brings together, with an independent Chair, the principle authorities responsible for managing flood and coastal erosion risk in their region, they are:

 The RFCC comes together as a regional partnership to take an overview of flood and coastal erosion risk management across the North West.
 They also seek to promote investment and encourage innovation which is good value for money and benefits communities.